cloud-custodian/cloud-custodian/tools/c7n_mailer/README.md

 An additional `slack_template` field is used, in addition to the standard `template`, in order to allow separate template usage between email and Slack, as well as to provide backwards compatibility for existing policies.
 This field is optional, however, and if not specified, will default to `slack_default`.

+Slack integration for the mailer supports three flavors of messaging.
+The first supported form, `slack://owners` indicates that Slack notifications be sent to the same recipient list being targeted by email for a given policy.
+The second option `slack://foo@bar.com` provides for Slack messaging to a specified email address.
+This target is separate from the recipients included by the first option and will send a notification to this recipient by Slack only.
-The `- slack` entry under `to:` indicates that a Slack payload should be sent in addition to the traditional email and is required for Slack integration.
+The third flavor, `slack://#custodian-test`, indicates that a notification be sent to a particular Slack channel.

 ### Now run: